Lynchings in Elmore County, Alabama

 Elmore County is a county located in the east-central portion of the U.S. state of Alabama.
 Throughout its history, there have been many lynchings in the county including on July 2, 1901, when a local mob lynched Robert (or perhaps Robin) White.
 In a strange turn of events, a local farmer, George White confessed in court to the killing and named five other local men as killers.
-Three men were convicted in the killing and sentenced to ten years in prison.
-On 9 June 1902, they were pardoned by Governor Jelks.
+Four men, including Howard, were convicted for the lynching.
+Howard was found guilty of first degree murder and sentenced to life in prison, while the other three men each received 10-year sentences for second degree murder.
+On June 9, 1902, three of the four defendants were pardoned by Governor Jelks.
+The exception was John Thomas, who was seen as the most culpable member of the mob since he had incited the lynching.
+Numerous appeals for a pardon were rejected, and Thomas was later killed by a falling tree during a windstorm while on work release on January 3, 1906.

 Lynching is an extrajudicial killing by a group.
 In the Jim Crow American South, it was also used as an extreme form of informal group social control, and it is often conducted with the display of a public spectacle (often in the form of hanging) for maximum intimidation.
 Victims often professed their innocence right up to the public deaths in front of crowds that sometimes numbered in the thousands.
-Lynching victims are never given their time in court to prove their innonence.
+Lynching victims were never given their time in court to prove their innocence.